One of the secrets to acing your ACLS certification exam is memorization.

 The T’s of ACLS

-Refers to air in the pleural space (around the lung) that has no way to escape, causing collapse of the lung on the affected side.
+The first T on the list of H’s and T’s is tension pneumothorax, which refers to air in the pleural space (around the lung) that has no way to escape, causing the collapse of the lung on the affected side.
 This reduces the return of blood flow to the heart and causes low blood pressure and hemodynamic collapse.
 This emergency can be treated with needle thoracotomy, which is performed by placing an 18-gauge needle in the second intercostal space in the midclavicular line.

-A condition in which fluid or blood accumulates in the pericardium.
-The buildup puts pressure on the heart and prevents proper pumping of the blood which can lead to cardiac arrest.
+Tamponade is another one of the H’s and T’s in ACLS.
+In this condition, fluid or blood accumulates in the pericardium.
+The buildup puts pressure on the heart and prevents proper blood pumping, which can lead to cardiac arrest.

-Toxic ingestions or environmental exposure to toxic substances can lead to cardiac arrest.
+Toxic ingestions or environmental exposure to toxic substances are among the most harmful H’s and T’s that can lead to cardiac arrest.
 These conditions can be diagnosed by specific groups of symptoms known as toxidromes.
 Recognition of a toxic cause of arrest can lead to appropriate treatment and a better outcome.
-In the case of uncommon toxic ingestion or exposure, poison control is a valuable and timely resource.
-While treating a victim of cardiac arrest that is caused dur to exposure to an environmental toxin, the rescuer must ensure the scene is safe before providing aid.
+In the case of uncommon toxin ingestion or exposure, poison control is a valuable and timely resource.
+While treating a victim of cardiac arrest that is caused by exposure to an environmental toxin, the rescuer must ensure the scene is safe before providing aid.
 Decontamination of the victim is critical.

-Studying and memorizing the causes and treatment methods for the above conditions will prepare you for your ACLS exam and serve you well throughout your medical career.
+Studying and memorizing the causes and treatment methods for the above H’s and T’s will prepare you for your ACLS exam and serve you well throughout your medical career.